Rakesh-012/Pneumonia-Detection-Using-CNN/README.md

 This repository contains code and resources for training a deep learning model to detect pneumonia from chest X-ray images using Convolutional Neural Networks (CNN).
 The model is trained on a dataset consisting of chest X-ray images labeled as either normal or pneumonia.

 ## Dataset
 The dataset used for training the model was initially obtained from Kaggle.
-I have made some modifications to the dataset, and the updated version can be downloaded from <a href="https://drive.google.com/drive/folders/1D5CzjUWsqyaI4UkqxcHXTHKo29z0Sbtl?usp=drive_link" target="_blank">Google Drive</a>.
+I have made some modifications to the dataset, and the updated version can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1D5CzjUWsqyaI4UkqxcHXTHKo29z0Sbtl?usp=drive_link).

 The dataset consists of a training set, a validation set, and a test set, with images classified into two categories: normal and pneumonia.